 Nichole returned to Raleigh in 2017 and joined Smart Material Solutions as the company’s Senior Research Scientist.
 She is involved with all aspects of the business, including engaging with customers, writing proposals, and painting the walls.
 Nichole leads the company’s efforts to create diamond dies using FIB machining and other nanofabrication methods.

 A complete list of Nichole’s publications is available on Google Scholar.

 Timothy J. McDonald

-Tim McDonald graduated Summa cum Laude with a BS in Mechanical Engineering and prestigious Legacy Scholarship from Texas A&M in 2015.
-During his undergraduate career, Tim was a research assistant for the Advanced Engine Research Lab.
-After graduating he worked for 2 years at L3 Technologies Mission Integration Division designing and analyzing aircraft components.
+Tim McDonald graduated Summa cum Laude with a BS in Mechanical Engineering from Texas A&M University in 2015.
+During his undergraduate career, Tim was a research assistant for the Advanced Engine Research Lab, under the direction of Dr. Timothy Jacobs, where he studied diesel and natural gas internal combustion engines.
+After graduating he worked for L3 Technologies in Greenville, TX as a stress analyst for aerospace and defense contracts.

-Tim moved to North Carolina in 2017 and immediately began work at Smart Material Solutions as a Mechanical Engineer focused on creating components and operating the company’s ultra-precision pilot system for creating nano-structured drum molds.
+Tim moved to North Carolina in 2017 and began work at Smart Material Solutions as a Mechanical Engineer focused on creating components for and operating the ultra-precision pilot system to create nano-structured drum molds.

 CEO of SWIR Vision Systems; Former Corning, Leica Microsystems Executive

 Mr. Wildeman is a former Corning, Inc. executive and the business manager on the company’s silicon-on-glass and Gorilla glass programs.
 Mr. Wildeman is currently the CEO of SWIR Vision Systems Inc., a North Carolina startup company in diagnostic and hyperspectral imaging.
 He serves as mentor to Dr. Furst and is helping the company proliferate the technology at high levels of leading film and substrate suppliers.